 Story element #4: Your Specialization

 This is where a lot of smart writers start when they’re thinking about their positioning — and it’s a great story element.

 None of us is good at everything.
 What are you great at?
 What could you become great at?

-When I was a freelancer, I specialized in email newsletters, autoresponders, and other content that nurtured relationships with prospects.
+When I decided to become a freelance writer, I chose to specialize in email newsletters, autoresponders, and other content that nurtured relationships with prospects.

 I’m really good at that kind of writing.
 I have a lot of experience with it, which allows me to work efficiently.
 I enjoy doing it.
 And clients wanted it.
 It was easy for clients to understand that I’d probably do a better job with relationship-building content than an unknown writer on Upwork would.

-I found the intersection between what I liked to do, what clients wanted, and what I could produce efficiently and well.
+I found the intersection between what I liked to do, what freelance writing clients wanted, and what I could produce efficiently and well.

 Lots of wise freelancers focus on robust topical ecosystems, like healthcare or law or technology.
 They stay up to speed, so they can write with authority on those topics.
 And they command fees that are significantly higher than a “jack of all trades” writer can.